El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 You're off the plane.

-Do you think they're gonna admit it?
+Do you think they're going to admit it?

 I've got this from Twitchy.

-Watch the CDC director deny then admit that Ebola can be spread by casual contact.
+Watch the CDC director deny, then admit that Ebola can be spread by casual contact.

 How bad was the CDC director's appearance on CNN this morning?